theauv/FMDP-in-MBRL/README.md

 # Factored Markov Decision Processes (FMDP) in Model-Based Reinforcement Learning (MBRL)

-This project des not have a ReadMe yet.
+This project does not have a ReadMe yet.